Six Facts About These Accidents That Nobody Wants You to Know

 Just because you claim a certain amount of losses—even if you provide evidence of your losses—does not mean that insurance companies will automatically offer you that amount.
 They will almost always see if you’ll accept a lowball offer first—and it can take skilled negotiations by an experienced attorney to get them to increase settlement offers to the amount you deserve.

 In some cases, an insurance policy won’t cover your losses or an insurance company refuses to make a reasonable offer.
 In this situation, you’ll need to file a personal injury lawsuit.
-This complicated process calls for a personal injury attorney at Stewart J. Guss’s firm who will zealously fight for the compensation you deserve.
+This complicated process calls for a personal injury attorney at Stewart J. Guss, Injury Accident Lawyers, who will zealously fight for the compensation you deserve.

 The Driver Often Doesn’t Realize What Happened